ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of snow showers before 2pm.
-Mostly sunny, with a high near 29.
-Northwest wind 7 to 13 mph, with gusts as high as
+         <h3>This Afternoon</h3>A chance of snow showers before 2pm.
+Sunny, with a high near 29.
+Northwest wind 7 to 12 mph, with gusts as high as 18 mph.<br></div>
-         20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">